atbcb/usab-uswds/_pages/about/eeo/anti-harassment.md

 Appropriate corrective action, up to and including removal, shall be taken against any management official who fails to perform his/her obligations as set forth in this Policy regarding harassing conduct that the official knew or should have known about.
 Conversely, appropriate positive reinforcement, up to and including awards and positive feedback on performance appraisals, shall be provided to any management official who responds to harassing conduct in an exemplary manner.
 7.3.4.
 Monitoring.
 After instituting corrective action, the supervisor and Executive Director shall monitor the situation to prevent further incidents of harassment or retaliation against individuals who have reported harassment or participated in the inquiry.
 7.3.5.
 Recording.
 Once corrective and/or preventative action is implemented, the investigation report described in Section 7.2.9 shall be amended to describe the action taken.
 7.4.
 INFORMING THE PARTIES.
 Throughout the investigative process, the General Counsel shall be the point of contact for the alleged victim and alleged harasser regarding the status of the investigation.
 Once complete, the alleged victim and alleged harasser shall be informed of the outcome of the investigation, in writing, along with any corrective or preventative action taken.

+#### 7.3.4.
+Monitoring.

+After instituting corrective action, the supervisor and Executive Director shall monitor the situation to prevent further incidents of harassment or retaliation against individuals who have reported harassment or participated in the inquiry.

+#### 7.3.5.
+Recording.

+Once corrective and/or preventative action is implemented, the investigation report described in Section 7.2.9 shall be amended to describe the action taken.

+### 7.4.
+INFORMING THE PARTIES.

+Throughout the investigative process, the General Counsel shall be the point of contact for the alleged victim and alleged harasser regarding the status of the investigation.
+Once complete, the alleged victim and alleged harasser shall be informed of the outcome of the investigation, in writing, along with any corrective or preventative action taken.

 ## 8. CONFIDENTIALITY, RECORDKEEPING, AND OTHER ADMINISTRATIVE MATTERS

 ### 8.1.
-CONFIDENTIALITY AND PRIVACY
+CONFIDENTIALITY AND PRIVACY.

 Information related to incidents of alleged workplace harassment or retaliation covered by this Policy (i.e., reported incidents of harassing conduct, investigative reports, witness interviews, corrective or disciplinary action) must remain confidential to the greatest extent possible, except as necessary to: conduct a fair and thorough investigation and carry out related procedures specified in this Policy; defend the agency in administrative or legal proceedings in which the information may be relevant; or comply with federal law or regulation.

 ### 8.2.
-INFORMING THE PARTIES
+INFORMING THE PARTIES.

 Upon completion of the investigation, the General Counsel should inform the parties, in writing, of the determination and any corrective action that will be taken.

 ### 8.3.
-RECORDKEEPING
+RECORDKEEPING.

 Reports of alleged workplace harassment and any related documents must be maintained in a secure manner using appropriate physical controls (e.g., locked file cabinet) or administrative controls (e.g., password protection, limited access network or file location) to ensure confidentiality and privacy.
 Records shall be retained by the Office of General Counsel pursuant to applicable Access Board or National Archives and Records Administration retention schedule(s).

 ### 8.4.
-POLICY DISSEMINATION AND TRAINING
+POLICY DISSEMINATION AND TRAINING.

 Copies of this policy shall be distributed to all Access Board staff and posted on the Access Board SharePoint/Teams Folder for Policies.
 Agency staff shall also receive anti-harassment training appropriately tailored to their roles and responsibilities under this Policy.
 The agency shall provide such initial training for new employees and board members within 90 days of onboarding.
 The agency shall also provide recurring training periodically, but not less than every two years.